TobikoData/sqlmesh/docs/concepts/models/seed_models.md

 1  Christmas  2023-12-25
 ```

-Changes to the CSV files get picked up during the subsequent `sqlmesh plan` command:
+Changes to the seed CSV file get picked up when the `sqlmesh plan` command is run:
 ```bash
 $ sqlmesh plan
 ======================================================================